grafana/metrictank/docs/metrics.md

 * `idx.cassandra.update`:
 the duration of an update of one metric to the cassandra idx, including the update to the in-memory index, excluding any insert/delete queries
 * `idx.memory.add`:
-the duration of a (successful) add of a metric to the memory idx
+the duration of an add of a metric to the memory idx
-* `idx.memory.add.fail`:
-the number of failed additions to the memory idx
-* `idx.memory.add.ok`:
+* `idx.memory.ops.add`:
-the number of successful additions to the memory idx
+the number of additions to the memory idx
 * `idx.memory.delete`:
 the duration of a delete of one or more metrics from the memory idx
 * `idx.memory.find`: